TommyTran732/Precision-7780-Setup/README.md

 There are other enterprise SSDs from Micron with firmware verification, but I am not using them here due to heat and power constraints.

 Unlike the likes of WD and Samsung who make life extremely difficult unless you buy an OEM drive, Micron [provides firmware updates on their website and also includes an update utility for Linux](https://www.micron.com/products/storage/ssd/micron-ssd-firmware#accordion-e6c186b05b-item-2ebc81f38a).
 There is no need to look for a Dell or Lenovo version of the drive to get updates via LVFS.

+## Partition layout

+/dev/nvme0n1p1 -> /boot/efi
+/dev/nvme0n1p2 -> /boot/tpm -> XFS, stores the LUKS passphrase for /dev/nvme0n1p4.
+Unlocked with TPM attestation.
+/dev/nvme0n1p3 -> /boot/fido2 -> XFS, stores the LUKS header for /dev/nvme0n1p4.
+Unlocked with with FIDO2.
+/dev/nvme0n1p4 -> / -> XFS, the actual OS.

+vpool/images -> /var/lib/libvirt/images -> ZFS RAIDZ1 dataset.

+## Host OS

+I am using Arch Linux, mostly because it is easier to get a setup with sbctl + uki + custom partitioning with it.
+I will consider switching to Fedora + Kickstart once they have finalized their UKI setup.